The Student Competition

-The Competition will conclude at the Annual ULI 2017 Healthy Places Awards Gala in the spring of 2017.
+The Competition concludes at the Annual Healthy Places Awards Gala.
 Each team will display and showcase their competition submittals at the Healthy Places Awards Gala.
 Members of all the Teams are required to stand at their competition submittals and engage the Gala attendees by presenting their projects and answering questions.
 The winning team will be announced at the Gala while receiving recognition as well as monetary winnings.

 - University of San Diego, Master of Science in Real Estate